 Many rum distillers will also use old bourbon barrels for aging because they cannot be reused in that whiskey's production.
 This can add some underlying whiskey-like flavors to the rum, something you'll also find in many tequilas.

 The majority of rum is bottled at 40 percent alcohol by volume (80 proof).
 There are some exceptions, including overproof rums which can reach 151 proof.
 The higher alcohol content makes these a popular choice for lighting drinks on fire.

 These rums are generally aged in stainless steel tanks for up to a year and filtered before bottling.
 This process gives light rums their clean, light flavor.
-They are the most popular rums to use for cocktails and among the most affordable rums on the market.
+They are the most popular rums to use for cocktails like the Cuba Libre and among the most affordable rums on the market.